 June 28, 2022

 July 4 is recognized as American Independence Day.
 Both in honor of American history and offering opportunities to delve deeper into the nation’s past, here are a few resources to get you in tune with the American Spirit.
-One of my favorite databases that addresses American History is Freedom Flix.

 A personal favorite that I will always recommend is Universal Class.
 You simply create an account, using your email as a login and an original PIN, and you will have access to more than 600 courses on literally every subject.
 From writing historical fiction novels and cooking classes, to photography and technology, there is literally something for everyone on this resource.